CorniiDog/WhoopLib/README.md

 **With both PROS and VEXCode support**

 #### **Heads up:** Slew rate is added.
-That does mean I would need to tune the default pure pursuit parameters to work for all robot types.
+That does mean I would need to tune the default pure pursuit parameters to work for most robot types.

 [![Contributors][contributors-shield]][contributors-url]
 [![Forks][forks-shield]][forks-url]